 The indicators of discrimination of women on the Polish labour market include: the difference in the average remuneration of women and men, as well as gender-based segregation of professions.
 Research conducted in October 2008 on the structure of remuneration according to profession has shown that the average remuneration of women was lower by 23% than the average remuneration of men (Kobiety i mężczyźni na rynku pracy, Central Statistical Office 2010).
-This indicates a slight decrease in the difference of remuneration levels in comparison with years 2004 and 2006, when the average remuneration of women was about 27% lower than that of men (Kobiety w Polsce, Central Statistical Office 2007).
+This indicates a slight decrease in the difference of remuneration of women was about 27% lower than that of men (Kobiety w Polsce, Central Statistical Office 2007).